theobald-software/kb.theobald-software.github.io/content/_xtract-universal/skip-rows-in-reports.md

 To remove all rows that contain the * symbol, follow the instructions below:

 1. Look up the report.
-This example uses the report RFITEMGL.
+The depicted example uses the report RFITEMGL.
 2. Define the columns of the report, see [Online Help: Defining a Report Extraction](https://help.theobald-software.com/en/xtract-universal/abap-reports/report-extraction-define). <br>
 ![report-no-skip-rows](/img/contents/xu/report-skip-rows-preview.png){:class="img-responsive"}
 3. Click **Extraction Settings**.
 The window "Extraction Settings" open.<br>